kacencio/projectTwoCommunity/README.md

 </ul>

 ### Hover Effects Used:

+- **Scale**:
+    -     "Transform: scale" had elements increase or decrease in size when hovered upon.

+First span in .lines7-10 scales to 1.5.
+First span in .lines1-4 scales to 0.7.
+Second, third, and fourth spans in .lines7-10 scale to 0.9.
+Third span in .lines11-12 scales to 0.5.

 - **Translate**:
     -     "Tansform: translate(Y)" gave a feeling of the text giving feedback, allowing for space between lines or just having a sense of movement when hovered upon.
 0.3 or 0.5s ease was used to make this smoother.